 Loyal customer specials

-To offer any benefit for customers over newbies, exclusive promos are a must.
+Exclusive promos are a good way to show appreciation of returning customers over newbies.
 Early-bird offers, sneak peaks into new collections, discounts on partner events are all ways to make people feel special, a part of a cool club.

 Loyalty season after season

 Use content to keep them hooked throughout the year with maintenance and usage tips (How to take care of sunglasses during the winter?).
-You can write about your supply chain and the values it supports.
-Or introduce the makers of the product – especially if they are experts, artisans, or rebels – this can make great videos!
+You can write about your supply chain and your brand values.
+Or introduce the makers of the product – experts, artisans, or rebels – in videos.

 Engage in brand development

-People love to be asked about their opinion and you can expect huge engagement from customers when you ask for new features/ varieties to add to your line.
-That doubles as feedback and market research so it’s a cheap way to give them what they want while building excitement about the brand.
+People love to share their opinion and you can expect huge engagement when you ask for new feature/ varieties ideas.
+This doubles as feedback and market research.
+It’s a cheap way to give them what they want while building excitement about the brand.

 These are gaining popularity because people sometimes want to buy a newer item but still have the old one that’s working.
-Make it easy for your customers and –more importantly – lock their money by accepting the old items (works for all kinds of products – kitchenware, clothes, toys, gear, etc.) and giving a discount coupon in exchange.
+Make it easy for your customers and –more importantly – lock their money by accepting the old items and giving a discount coupon in exchange.
+Works for all kinds of products – kitchenware, clothes, toys, gear, etc.

 Based on their order and browsing history, you can offer them new products from a line they already bought.
-When following their taste and actions, your offers will be on point and therefore – much better accepted.
+When following their taste and actions, your offers will be on point and as a result – much better accepted.

 User-generated content and contests

-You can hold a contest for customers on Facebook and Instagram where you encourage them to post pictures with their purchases and promote the brand to their network for likes and prizes.
+You can hold a contest for customer-generated content on Facebook and Instagram.
+Encourage them to post pictures with your products and promote the brand to their network for likes and prizes.
 People love the vanity boost to be a trend-setter and you get referrals!
 Plus, they need to buy your newest product to enter 😉

 In order to make people spend more in one sitting, you can either make them get more items or buy the more pricey ones.

-Since price is linked to quality, you boost your brand image, and gain trust to justify higher prices:
+Since price is linked to quality, you should boost your brand image to justify higher prices: